waleed677/NFT_MINT-DAPP/README.md

 1. React Js
 2. Redux for state management
-3. For UI used styled components
+3. For UI used React Bootstrap
 4. For Smart Contract Used Solidity Language